kalebrowland99/thrift/firebase-functions-setup.md

 # Firebase Cloud Functions Setup for Email Verification

-This guide shows you how to set up Firebase Cloud Functions to send real verification emails for your Fye AI app.
+This guide shows you how to set up Firebase Cloud Functions to send real verification emails for your Thrifty app.

 ## 1. Prerequisites